Making Sense of Forming Healthy Habits

 just not that helpful to copy paste other people’s habits into our lives.
 Sometimes we will

-person's plan and if that's the case, try that idea out!
-We just aren't shaming anyone into
+be inspired to try something or have a spark of motivation happen from hearing another person’s plan and if that’s the case, try that idea out!
+We just aren’t shaming anyone into

 anything here.